 I’ve blogged before about Terry Pratchett’s fiction: on Magrat here, as a podcast on The Truthhere, as a beginner’s guide reading list here, and on Raising Steamhere.
-Of his last novels, I hooted in delirium at Unseen Academicals, I was blown away by I Shall Wear Midnight, I really liked Snuff, I thought Dodger was a bit glib, I was severely disappointed by Raising Steam.
+Of his last novels, I hooted in delirium at Unseen Academicals, I was blown away by I Shall Wear Midnight, I really liked Snuff, I thought Dodger was a bit glib.
 I bought The Shepherd’s Crown in hardback (I very rarely do that), a week after it came out, and blinked at the price.
 HOW much?
 Blame the exchange rate, but €33 for a novel that isn’t even finished yet (as it says in the Afterword), is a rip-off.
 Yes, it’s Terry Pratchett, and yes it’s his last novel.
 It’s got to be bought.
 It’s also a great deal better (more satisfying, better written, more clearly worked out, a more impressive work of literary imagination) than Raising Steam, but still.
 HOW much?
 Obviously I have no idea of the price of hardbacks these days.

 The Shepherd’s Crown is the fifth in the Tiffany Aching novels, and I don’t know what number in the loose sequence of Discworld novels where Pratchett tells us about the witches.
 Discworld’s witches are the midwives, health visitors, social workers, community police, and accident & emergency services.
 They have common sense and practical magic, are readers of people and keepers of the village memory.
 They do spells when needed, they understand the land and the land understands them.
 They have more power than wizards do, I expect, but they’re too busy seeing to their steadings (or parishes) to mess around with showmanship and foolishness (for that is what wizards do).